seki-mei/anki-dev/anianki/README.md

-this addon displays pictures when you answer cards.
+This addon displays pictures when you answer cards.

 ### adding your own images
-1. `Tools` -> `Add-ons`
+1. `Tools` -> `Add-ons`.
-2. select `anianki` from the list and click `view files`
+2. select `anianki` from the list and click `view files`.
+This should open the add-on's folder in your file manager.
-3. your file explorer should open the add-on's folder.
-From there, open `user_files` and then `images`
+3. From there, open `user_files` and then `images`.
-4. copy your images there
+4. Copy your images there.

 Alternatively, you can reach the path in your file explorer:
 **Windows**